AIA Singapore Partnering With Raffles Hospital To Boost Accessibility Of Quality Healthcare In Singapore

 AIA Singapore also announced substantial enhancements to its corporate insurance policies from 2025, including a first-in-market feature of expanded inpatient coverage for mental health care alongside other enhanced benefits to provide more accessible and inclusive support for its corporate customers, at no additional premiums.
 Announced in October 2024[3], this enhancement will benefit more than 1.3 million employees in Singapore, accounting for more than 1 in 5 of Singapore's overall population[4].
 [1]

-[2] 'AIA Singapore enhances accessibility and affordability of quality healthcare services for more than 1 million1 insured members with deepened partnership with WhiteCoat.'
+'AIA Singapore enhances accessibility and affordability of quality healthcare services for more than 1 million insured members with deepened partnership with WhiteCoat.'
 (Nov 4, 2024) AIA Singapore.
+Available at: [3]

 Legal Disclaimer: